Table of Contents

 Time to Stick the Landing (Page)

-Once you’ve gone through our checklist, it’s time to sit back and analyze the results.
+Once you’ve gone through our checklist, it’s time to sit back and analyze the results using website visitor tracking software like, well, our very own Marketing Manager.

-While this seems like a lot to keep in mind when designing a simple landing page, the marketing ROI from these well-designed landing pages makes it all worth it.
+While these tips may seem like a lot to keep in mind when designing a simple landing page, the marketing ROI from these well-designed landing pages makes it all worth it.

 I’ll send you off with one final bit of assistance: a quick list of our favorite landing page builders.